Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5251.633333333333,5287.2614.md

 ### Transcript

-> want to make for example you want to change the color at 12:00 midnight when we go to 12 in the night we make it more more blue if it wants to work nope oh right it's this one hahaha there
+> want to make for example you want to change the color at 12:00 midnight when we go to 12 in the night we make it more more blue if it wants to work nope oh right it's this one hahaha there we go